gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_TermsandConditions/README.md

 3. SMS Communication

-Messages from Dina Lunken DDS are intended for informational purposes only and are sent to current patients who have provided consent.
+Messages from Dina Lunken DDS PC are intended for informational purposes only and are sent to current patients who have provided consent.
 Messages may include:

 •	Appointment reminders, confirmations, and changes